-The Maria Manetti Shrem Educational Centre’s rooms have been developed in partnership with Archea Associati in relation to their structure and their unique fixtures and fittings to offer all our audiences a venue for socialising and meeting, with a special focus on inclusion projects.
-They have been purpose-designed to allow the greatest number of people to experience Palazzo Strozzi’s exhibitions through the many activities that aim to turn an encounter with art into an occasion on which each participant’s expressive potential is enhanced and in which everyone can feel involved in the first person.
-The Maria Manetti Shrem Educational Centre is a space for forging new relationships between individuals and their families, as well as creating an interdisciplinary field for artists, museum educators, health workers and experts in a range of different disciplines to work and to debate together.
+The Maria Manetti Shrem Educational Centre’s rooms have been developed in partnership with Archea Associati in relation to their structure and specific furnishings and are a social venue and a place for encounter for all our audiences, with a special focus on inclusion projects.
+The spaces have been purpose-designed to allow the greatest possible number of people to experience Palazzo Strozzi’s exhibitions through a wide range of activities that aim to turn encounters with art into occasions in which each participant’s expressive potential is enhanced and in which everyone can feel personally involved.
+The Maria Manetti Shrem Educational Centre is a space for forging new relationships between individuals and their families, as well as creating an interdisciplinary field of work and dialogue bringing together artists, museum educators, health and social workers and experts from different disciplines.

 The art of living is the art of giving.
-I am very happy to support the fine arts and specifically to bring access to art for people in need.
-Art can heal people, connecting humans with a holistic perception.
+I am truly pleased to support the arts and culture and, in particular, to make access to them possible for people in vulnerable circumstances.
+Art can help people, connecting them through a holistic vision.

 Maria Manetti Shrem